NickGrunert/master-thesis/modules/03_truth_compare.typ

     Given the potential for such discrepancies to disrupt the model's functionality, it is imperative to ascertain the integrity of the algorithm, even in the event of its partiality.
     As SAM operates on the principle of detecting surfaces with only minimal indications of their potential locations, the necessity for precise segmentation does not arise.

-    The scoring system delineated in @scoring is employed to evaluate the quality of the segmentation.
+    The scoring system delineated in @section:scoring is employed to evaluate the quality of the segmentation.
     The assumption that the scoring system can accurately evaluate the quality of segmentation is fundamental to this study.
     The system's input points will be sufficient for further analysis, provided that this assumption is valid.

-    The evaluation and validation of algorithms require the generation of objective data for the purpose of comparison.
+    Evaluation and validation of algorithms requires the creation of objective data for the purpose of comparison, ground truth data.
-    This section delineates the methodology employed to generate ground truth data and the subsequent development of a scoring system to assess the efficacy of the algorithm.
+    This section delineates the methodology employed to generate such and the subsequent development of a scoring system to assess the efficacy of the algorithm.
     The establishment of objective reference data facilitates a quantitative comparison between the algorithm's output and expected results.
     The metrics will provide a meaningful assessment of the algorithm's accuracy and reliability when applied to the dataset of houses.